When should I start investing in Mutual Funds?

 Minors can invest in Mutual Funds through their parents/guardians.
 The minor is the first and sole account holder in this case and is represented either by a natural guardian (father/mother) or legal guardian (court appointed).
 Read more

 Open-ended Mutual Funds allow investors to redeem their units after certain period at no cost.
 If an investor wishes to redeem his/her units before this stipulated period, an exit load is levied.
-Mutual funds charge exit load if investors sell their investments before having completed a specified time in the fund.
+Mutual Funds charge exit load if investors sell their investments before having completed a specified time in the fund.
 Read more

 Overnight funds rank a notch below liquid funds amongst debt funds in terms of time horizon and risk profile.
 Overnight Funds invest in debt securities maturing the next day.
 Liquid Funds invest in securities maturing within 91 days.
 Read more